microbit-matt-hillsdon/keyosd/README.md

 ### As a Module

-Import and initialize manually for more control:
+Import and initialize manually for more control (styles are automatically injected):

 ```typescript
 import { KeyOSD } from "keyosd";